 - Before you inhale your dose, breathe out fully.
 Try to empty your lungs as much as possible.

 - Place the mouthpiece of the inhaler in your mouth and breathe in a steady, deep breath.
+Do not block the air vent with your fingers.
 Do not breathe in through your nose.

 - Remove the inhaler from your mouth.
 Hold your breath for about 3 to 4 seconds, then breathe out slowly.

 - The inhaler has a window that shows the number of doses that are left.
 The counter will turn red when the inhaler has fewer than 10 doses left.
 This will remind you to refill your prescription.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose:Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.
 Do not take more than 1 puff per day.